 They don't understand the complexity.

-I know he's used to being served in the Senate dining room and etc.
+I know he's used to being served in the Senate dining room and et cetera, et cetera, et cetera.

 But you know what?

-Those waiters run their asses off, and those dishwashers are told to move, and those cooks are sweating their tails off in the back room of that that restaurant, you know, to feed them their perfectly coiffed, you know, little piece of salmon for the day,
+Those waiters run their asses off and those dishwashers are told to move and those cooks are sweating their tails off in the back room of that restaurant, you know, to feed them their perfectly coifed, you know, little piece of salmon for the day or whatever else they're eating that no American really eats.

-And then of course meeting with lobbyists, it's a very arduous test.
+And then, of course, meeting with the lobbyists, it's a very arduous task.

-They want and demand oh so much in the bills that we're trying to pass for the American people.
+They want and demand those so much in the bills that we're trying to pass for the American people.

 What kind of life is this?

-So I actually was given uh one of our sales guys came by today on radio.
+So I actually was given one of our sales guys came by today on radio.

 And you know what the sales guy gets to do?